-Being a typical feature of derivatives markets only, flexible instruments do not exist in cash markets like Xetra, BSE, MSE, and WBAG.
+Being a typical feature of derivatives markets only, flexible instruments do not exist in cash markets.

 Flexible instruments can be created in existing futures products by selecting:

 - Flexible maturity Participants of a flexible futures trade can create their own maturity date for the transaction. - Settlement type The settlement type can be cash settlement or physical delivery.